tigoe/BluetoothLE-Examples/noble/readSerial/README.md

 characteristic based on a proprietary UART service by Nordic Semiconductor.
 You can see this service implemented in [Adafruit's Adafruit_BluefruitLE_nRF51 library](https://github.com/adafruit/Adafruit_BluefruitLE_nRF51).
 This code works with Adafruit's [Bluefruit LE UART Friend](https://www.adafruit.com/products/2479), and should work with the [Feather 32u4 Bluefruit LE](https://www.adafruit.com/product/2829) as well.

+On OSX, the operating system will not recognize this service as a serial port.
+Hence the need for this example.

+*Note:* UART service is not a great use of Bluetooth LE.
+It invalidates the low energy aspect of Bluetooth LE.
+A better way to do things is to make your own custom services and characteristics, in my opinion.

 This is a very bare-bones implementation.

 TODO: